 Exploring tax credits is another great way to get a bigger tax refund with no dependents.
 Tax credits reduce your tax bill dollar-for-dollar.
 Unlike tax deductions, which only lower your taxable income, the tax code allows tax credits to directly reduce the amount of tax you owe, making them incredibly valuable.

-Common tax credits, such as the Earned Income Tax Credit and credits for energy-saving home improvements, can significantly lower your tax bill and even result in a bigger tax refund if the credit exceeds the taxes you owe taxes.
+Common tax credits, such as the Earned Income Tax Credit, can significantly lower your tax bill and even result in a bigger tax refund if the credit exceeds the taxes you owe taxes.
 Make sure you explore all available credits to maximize your tax savings.

 Earned Income Tax Credit (EITC)